you're two minutes away from your simple and elegant biodata format.

 Marriage biodata formats are different.
 It might be a good idea to include the following sections in your biodata for marriage:

 - Your profile

 - Horoscope (optional)

 Use our latest biodata format in Word to prepare yours!

 Indian CV Format—PDF Sample

-Biodata Format for Marriage—Marriage Biodata Sample
+Biodata Format for Marriage for Girl—Marriage Biodata Sample

 Do you have your own ideas about making the best biodata possible?
 Or maybe you want to share your story with us?
 Give us a shout in the comments section!